 Feel free to design more experiments and try them out!

-Next, let’s talk about bringing items into a scope with the use keyword.
+Next, let’s talk about bringing items into scope with the use keyword.

 Importing Names

-We’ve covered how to call functions defined within a module using the module name as part of the call, as in the call to the nested_modules function shown here in Listing 7-6.
+We’ve covered how to call functions defined within a module using the module name as part of the call, as in the call to the nested_modules function shown here in Listing 7-6:

 Filename: src/main.rs